-Do you have something to mend or are a new sewer wondering how to sew a button?
-I will show you how to sew on a button easily and quickly either by hand or machine in just a few easy steps.
-This tutorial is aimed at absolute beginners so don’t worry if you don’t know how to sew!
+Do you have something to mend, or are you a new sewer wondering how to sew a button?
+I will show you sewing buttons easily and quickly either by hand or machine, in just a few easy steps.
+This tutorial is aimed at absolute beginners, so don't worry if you don't know how to sew!

 There are 2 kinds of buttons – flat buttons and shank buttons.
 The method you use for how to sew a button will depend on what type of button you have.

 The beginning part of this tutorial will show you how to sew a button by hand, but did you know you can also use your sewing machine for small flat buttons?

 Using a sewing machine to sew buttons is only the best option when you have numerous buttons to sew, and your machine is all set up to go.
 Hand stitching is really fast and often better than getting your machine out if you just have one or two buttons to sew.

 - Flat buttons can have 2 or 4 holes and are the most common type of button found on clothing.
 As the name suggests, the buttons are flat with no loop protruding out of the back.
 The holes will go right through the button from the top to the bottom.
 In the photo below, the middle and end right buttons are examples of flat buttons.
 Flat buttons can be sewn by hand or with a sewing machine.

 - Shank buttons have no holes on the top but instead have the holes through an extra barrel-shaped piece at the back of the button.
 The red button on the left is a shank button.
 See how there are no holes visible on the top?
 Shank buttons can only be sewn by hand as there is nothing on top for the sewing machine to go through.
 These buttons are also better for thicker fabrics and jackets as they sit up higher than flat buttons.

 Here I will show you how to sew buttons with 2 holes, 4 holes and a shank.

 Supplies for Sewing Buttons

 - Thread - choose a strong polyester thread